SovereignCloudStack/k8s-cluster-api-provider/doc/Upgrade-Guide.md

 #### On R2 clusters

 The old way: Editing cluster-template.yaml.
-Or better use the `update-cluster-template-to-generation-counted.sh` script to convert first.
+Or better use the `update-R2-to-R3.sh` script to convert first.

 ### New versions for mandatory components